Moment

 Best For: Photographers needing a stock to cater to their experimental colors, and wanting a more vivid expression.

-Kodak Professional Ektachrome also features a signature color saturation and contrast often not reflected in other film stocks.
-Colors are rich, deep, and vivid with true-to-life skin tones.
-It holds a lower contrast formula to provide balance and a wide dynamic range, and it has a neutral tonal scale for greater color accuracy.
+This super vintage-like stock features a signature color saturation and contrast that is often not reflected in other film stocks.
+The blues and greens are rich, deep, and vivid.
+Austin Beeman's blog images from his Croatia trip show off otherworldly cobalt tones in the ocean water.
+Ektachrome has a lower contrast formula to provide balance and a wide dynamic range, and it offers a neutral tonal scale for interiors and studio portraiture for more radical color accuracy.

 Unique History

-Truly a remarkable and underdeveloped film stock, your images will stand out against the rest.
+Truly a remarkable and under-used film stock, your images will stand out against the rest.

 Saturation